brianbegy/brianbegy/ourteam.md

         - Reduces job satisfaction.
         - Actually reduces productivity.
 - We try to work from the office as much as we can.
-- Nobody (goes dark)[https://blog.codinghorror.com/dont-go-dark/] for an extended period.
 - Sometimes, working from home is great.
 - Our core office hours are 10-4.
+    - Some people like 10-6.
+    - Some people like 9-5.
 - We respect our team members by being available, being on time, and giving people time to adjust.
     - We try to give warning when we won't be in.
     - Life happens: people get sick, child care falls through, furnaces give out, so we are flexible.